peering-manager/peering-manager/docs/integrations/prometheus-metrics.md

 # Prometheus Metrics

-NetBox supports optionally exposing native Prometheus metrics from the application.
+Peering Manager supports optionally exposing native Prometheus metrics from the application.
 [Prometheus](https://prometheus.io/) is a popular time series metric platform used for monitoring.

 Peering Manager exposes metrics at the `/metrics` HTTP endpoint, e.g.